 Polar M430 result up top, Suunto below

 However, while all of the above sounds great – and for me means the M430 is probably the best wrist-based HRM I have used – there is a bit of an issue here.
 Michael Sawh, Wareable editor, has dark skin.
 And when he tested the M430 he couldn't get a reading at all.
-Not great and something we have asked Polar for clarification on.
-So far all we've heard is they are "looking into it".
+Not great and something we have asked Polar for clarification on and it has since admitted that there were issues with the sensor taking readings on dark skin.
+It has since issued a firmware update to address this and we will be re-testing to see if the issue has been resolved.

 And you can't actually turn the heart rate reading off during training, which is a bit annoying.
 I'd have liked to have saved a bit of battery life on a couple of huge sessions I did (training and then doing Race to the Stones).